JAlcocerT/JAlcocerT/content/blog/ai-coding-nocode-genai-tools.md

 Sometime ago I was doing some tests with [tg bots](https://github.com/JAlcocerT/Private/tree/main/Web_scrapping/Py_BeautifulSoup/TelegramBot), but that was all before the LLM boom.

+And definitely there are interesting bots outthere, like the bibliotecasecreta.nl
 * https://core.telegram.org/bots/api
   * https://pypi.org/project/python-telegram-bot/
   * https://github.com/python-telegram-bot/python-telegram-bot